+44 2080 128 209

 Pattimura International Airport Ambon

-After arriving in the early afternoon from Bali, you meet at Maumere airport and taken directly to the boat, where you will meet your fellow passengers and your crew.
+After arriving in the early afternoon from Bali, you meet at Maumere airport and are taken directly to the boat, where you will meet your fellow passengers and your crew.

 Cruise out of the harbour and head off to the east giving you a chance to become familiar with your new home for the next 12 days, stopping for a snorkel and a swim along the way, before sunset cocktails and dinner as you cruise on into the night.

-The morning you moor offshore of the capital town of Flores – a Christian dominated island as a result of Portuguese influence – where you go ashore and see the five Catholic churches and the ‘Stations of the Cross’ along the waterfront.
+The morning you moor offshore of the capital town of Flores – a Christian-dominated island as a result of Portuguese influence – where you go ashore and see the five Catholic churches and the ‘Stations of the Cross’ along the waterfront.

-During lunch you cross to a neighbouring island where you visit a small local village and the ruins of a 16th Century Portuguese fort.
+During lunch, you cross to a neighbouring island where you visit a small local village and the ruins of a 16th Century Portuguese fort.

 Later in the afternoon get out your snorkelling gear and explore one of the richly vibrant reefs nearby.